Ak-270704/Operating-Systems-Lab/README.md

 EXP 10: Write programs to create an Orphan Process and a Zombie Process

 EXP 11: Write a program to Create a thread in Linux OS.

+EXP 12: Program for Process Synchronization using Mutex Lock.